ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 **Arguments**

 - `str` — The String to be parsed
 - `scale` - The precision for [DateTime64](../data-types/datetime64.md).
-Optional, default is 6 if not specified.
+Optional, default 6 if not specified.
 - `format` — The format string.
 Optional. `%Y-%m-%d %H:%i:%s` if not specified.
 - `timezone` — [Timezone](/docs/en/operations/server-configuration-parameters/settings.md#timezone).
 Optional.